 HP Sure Start is a set of boot instructions that are used to initiate firmware and load critical hardware components.
 HP Sure Start technology works by validating the computer instructions in the firmware that control input/output operations (also known as BIOS) integrity at startup.

 This means it can automatically detect, stop, and recover from any BIOS attack or corruption without having to ever notify your IT department.
-Whenever you turn your computer on, HP Sure Start validates the integrity of the BIOS code to safeguard your computer from malicious attack.
+Whenever you turn your computer on, HP Sure Start validates the integrity of the BIOS code to safeguard your computer from malicious attacks.

 This feature will check for authentic firmware that has been digitally signed by HP.
 This is an important feature that will help ensure the code that synchronizes printer functions, security and control have not been compromised.
 During startup, firmware is automatically checked during startup so that any intrusion will cause the device to reboot offline to a secure state that will notify your IT department.